 Now I had completed a parkrun, and traded being stranded in Brussels for being stranded in Paris, but I realy did need to find some way home.
 There was a Ouibus leaving Paris Bercy for London Victoria departing at 1100, so I set off walking to the bus station.
 I arrived at the bus station with just 6 minutes to spare, but I made it, I was heading back to Blighty.

-I arrived into Victoria about 1915, where I was greeted by Chris McGurk and Gemma.
+I arrived into Victoria about 1915, where I was greeted by Chris McGurk.
 They insisted that even though I had not made it to Highbury Fields I should still enjoy a (somewhat delayed) après-parkrun so we paid a visit to the JDW The White Swan for some food and beverage.
 Eventually I found myself at Euston boarding a train homeward.